Haunting Photos of London Murder Scenes

 Well, out of the 210 murders that I shot, I think there were only something like 20 gang-related ones, and maybe another 10 that involved young kids, which weren’t really gang-related.
 The biggest single cause of murder was domestic violence, followed by people with mental health issues, and then some involving drink and drugs.
 If you listen to the media it seems like all murders in London have something to do with gangs.
 They get a huge amount of coverage compared to other types of murder, and I don’t really know why.

 Finally, did shooting the project affect your views on death in any way?
-Did it desensitise you whatsoever?
+Did it desensitize you whatsoever?

-I hope I never get desensitised to death.
-I have two young kids, and since they were born if I hear about the death of a child it affects me much more.
+I hope I never get desensitized to death.
+I have two young kids, and since they were born, if I hear about the death of a child, it affects me much more.
 I think death bothers me a lot more as I get older than compared to when I was young.
-I don’t think I could have done this project if I was desensitised to death, if I was blasé about it.
+I don’t think I could have done this project if I was desensitized to death, if I was blasé about it.
 I wanted to be extremely aware of the stuff that goes on around death.

 Thanks, Antonio.